xdrpp/stc/stc.1.md

-The `-keygen` and `-sec2pub` options can be run with no key name, in which case `-keygen` will output both the secret and public key to standard output, and `-sec2pub` will prompt for a secret key to be pasted into the terminal.
+The `-keygen` and `-sec2pub` options can be run with no key name, in which case `-keygen` will output both the secret and public key to standard output, and `-sec2pub` will read a key from standard input or prompt for one to be pasted into the terminal.

 Keys are generally stored encrypted, but if you supply an empty passphrase, they will be stored in plaintext.
 If you use the